 - Cold increases energy expenditure and consumption.
 Take this into account in planning your trail running race or training and do not program fasting workouts

-- Although you feel less the need to drink, the replenishment of fluids required by your in cold weather conditions remains almost similar.
+- Although you feel less the need to drink, the replenishment of fluids required by your body in cold weather conditions remains almost similar.
 To avoid forgetting to drink, set an alarm on your watch at 20′ intervals